weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/setup-and-run-a-sds-resource-node.md

     There are two ways to generate a configuration file and create (or recover) a wallet:

-    - Option 1 will generate a configuration file and allow you to create or recover a wallet.
+    - Option 1 will generate a configuration file and a wallet automatically.

-    - Option 2 will generate a configuration file and a wallet automatically.
+    - Option 2 will generate a configuration file and allow you to create or recover a wallet.

 <br>

-Option 1: Using <b><code>ppd config -w -p</code></b> command (recommended)

 When asked to `input bip39 mnemonic`,